SESSION LAWS OF 1957, CHAPTER 1436, AS AMENDED, ESTABLISHING THE GAME COMMISSION OF CURRITUCK COUNTY.

 (a) The application shall accurately describe the location and a map be furnished to the Game Commission upon request.

 (b) Application must be filed on or before August 1 of each year to ensure timely consideration.
-To obtain a license for a point blind, the applicant shall apply in writing to the Clerk of the Game Commission enclosing the twenty-five dollars ($25.00) fee.
-In addition to the application fee, each application shall be accompanied by a non-refundable processing fee of ten dollars ($10.00).
+To obtain a license for a point blind, the applicant shall apply in writing to the Clerk of the Game Commission enclosing the Forty dollars ($40.00) fee.
+In addition to the application fee, each application shall be accompanied by a non-refundable processing fee often dollars ($10.00).

 (c) The license tag to be supplied with the license, must, during the shooting season, be displayed on the blind erected on such licensed shooting point, which blind must be maintained and used with reasonable frequency, at least four times each season.